CollinPoetoehena/DevOpsCourse_Project/docs/infrastructure/Terraform.md

 ## Additional Manual Steps
 Unfortunately, not all steps can be automated.
 The following manual steps can still be done:

+### AWS Route 53 purchase domain name
+The first step is to purchase a domain name.
+See Domains_Cerficiation.md and then the first step, where a domain name is created with AWS Route 53.
+The second and all subsequent sections and steps can be skipped, since the rest is created with Terraform.
+Create a domain name (if not done already) for: rent-a-car-cloud.click

+This has to be done before running the Terraform command to create the infrastructure, since this is used by the Terraform modules.

+Terraform further creates the record for Route 53, certificate and listener for the load balancer, among other things.

 ### AWS Cognito Domain Setup
 The AWS Cognito resource is setup with a domain for the login page, however, this is not the best design.
 To add a new design using the new Managed Login feature, follow these steps: